dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 Lets debug this and see what we can get.

-We will just navigate to that function and place a breakpoint on the first instrcution.
+We will just navigate to that function and place a breakpoint on the first instruction.
 Then run the debugger.

 [![3-13-23_42.png](/assets/images/3-17-23/3-13-23_42.png)](/assets/images/3-17-23/3-13-23_42.png)